victorbofill/rpghelper/README.md

 Oh hello!
 This is just an app to help me run the RPG game that I made, Quan.
 It doesn't have any sort of authorization, logging in, or security as I'm running it just for myself locally on my own system.
 It's also pretty sloppy because I just work on it as I have time.
 If you're a potential employer, don't refrain from looking; just keep in mind that this project is the roughest of drafts.

-Currently I'm just working my way through basic functionality before pollishing everything up.
+Currently I'm just working my way through basic functionality before polishing everything up.

 Take a look at tabbing in the Locations component.
 Routes are generated ad hoc, so you can direct the app to nested tabs written by the app itself upon loading.